 Agents in India also recognise the growth potential.

 “Singapore is hugely popular in the Indian leisure and incentive market.
 Though the number of Indians taking cruise holidays in the destination is growing each year, it is still a small part of its total tourist arrivals.
 (But) factors like good airlift with Singapore connected to India with more than 240 flights a week offer a great opportunity to further popularise cruise holidays in India,” said Praveen Chugh, president, Travel Agents Federation of India (TAFI).

 “Cruising is fast becoming a key activity for the Indian travellers visiting the Lion City,” A. Basheer Ahmed, managing director, Chennai Metro Travels, echoed, adding that honeymooners and families are segments likely to take to cruise holidays.

 STB’s intensified efforts in India come at a time when cruise options from Singapore are booming – Genting Dream will be homeported in the city for a year-long deployment beginning December 3; Royal Caribbean International will have a total of 76 Singapore sailings on Mariner of the Seas, Ovation of the Seas and Voyager of the Seas for its 2017/18 season; and more.

 “Genting Dream is going…to be game changer as it is going to be much larger ship.
 It is going to offer much more onboard experiences and introduce two types of itineraries, five-day and two-day.
-So, now with Royal Caribbean, Costa Cruises and Genting Drea,m there are lot of option available.
+So, now with Royal Caribbean, Costa Cruises, Princess Cruises and Genting Dream, there are lot of option available.
 We have to also see how to promote pre and post cruise holidays in Singapore,” said Pey.